kainlite/blog/content/blog/why_do_i_need_a_service_mesh.md

 ```
 In Istio a Gateway configures a load balancer for HTTP/TCP traffic, most commonly operating at the edge of the mesh to enable ingress traffic for an application (L4-L6).

-After that we need to set some environmnet variables to fetch the LB ip, port, etc.
+After that we need to set some environment variables to fetch the LB ip, port, etc.
 ```plain
 $ export INGRESS_HOST=$(kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.status.loadBalancer.ingress[0].ip}')
 $ export INGRESS_PORT=$(kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.spec.ports[?(@.name=="http2")].port}')